mucosal-immunology-lab/scRNAseq-STARsolo/README.md

 Failed to call external services.
 ```

-If you view your file via `cat -v filename`, and you see the `^M` new line marker at the ends, you can fix this using the following command to reset the new line markers.
+If you view your file via `cat -v filename`, and you see the `^M` new line marker at the ends, you can fix this using the following command to reset the new line markers for use with Unix systems.

 ```bash
 sed -i -e "s/\r//g" filename